wailuen/homebridge-sensibo-sky/README.md

 * "hideFan": true or false.
 When set to true, the fan will be fixed at high provided ai is false.
 The Fan control is also hidden.
 Default is false.
 * "hideHumidity": true or false.
 True would move the humidity info into thermostat detail.
 Default is false.
 (Optional)
 * "fixedState": "cool"|"heat"|"manual"|auto".
 Fixed the heating/cooling state of the aircon.
 If set to "manual", to be set with Homeapp manually.
 Default is "auto" where cool/heat decided if the target temp is lower or higher than current
+* "hideClimateReact": true or false.
+False will add a switch to enable or disable the Climate React function.
+Configure this within the Sensibo app.
+Default is true.
+(Optional)

 # Usage Notes